AmirDaliri/LeanScale/README.md

 ```

 ### Todos
-- if it's possible use run the app on real device and see app in dark mode easily.it's awesome 😎
+- if it's possible run the app on real device and see app in dark mode easily. it's awesome 😎
 - please for remove favorites use swipe to left, like the following screenshot.

 <p align="center">